 There is little liquidity risk for durations of more than one year on account of the short-term structure of our business.
 There was a strong surplus in durations of less than one year.
 This surplus was invested in liquid bonds (issued primarily by German states and development banks).
 The vast majority is deposited with Deutsche Bundesbank, which would guarantee a large funding facility with the European Central Bank in the event of an unexpected liquidity requirement.
-As in the previous year, this free credit line with Deutsche Bundesbank amounted to $\notin$ 1.1 billion at 31 December 2017.
+This free credit line with the Deutsche Bundesbank amounted to $\notin$ 1.0 billion at 31 December 2018 (previous year $\notin$ 1.1 billion).
 We do not expect our very comfortable liquidity situation to change in the new financial year.